 Leibovitz is outspoken for being a ‘non-technical’ photographer, but if you listen carefully, there are still plenty of nuggets of information that photographers of all levels can put to immediate use.

-The chapter on post-processing was especially interesting, to watch how Leibovitz doesn’t even touch the computer, but rather instructs her editor to make every slight edit to her photos.
+The chapter on post-processing in the Annie Leibovitz MasterClass was especially interesting, to watch how Leibovitz doesn’t even touch the computer, but rather instructs her editor to make every slight edit to her photos.
 It was mesmerising to watch an image go from straight-out-of-camera to ready-for-print.